220531-jwa/project-0/README.md

 5. All input is sent from a client (Postman) and handled by the Server
 6. All DAO and Service methods must have a test proving that they work

+## More directions
+Please create your own repository in this organization.
+Name it `firstName_lastName_p0`.

 ## Technologies Used
 - Java 8+
 - Javalin